isomerpages/pris-test/_learn-about-corrections/Programmes/Psychology Based Correctional Programmes (PCPs).md

 ---
 ![](/images/Rehabilitation/PCRD-2022-CRS-B4-2.jpg)

-Singapore Prison Service provides a range of rehabilitation programmes for offenders under our care.
-These programmes are psychology-based and aims to: <br>(1) Motivate offenders to change and <br>
+The Singapore Prison Service provides a range of rehabilitation programmes for inmates under our care.
+These programmes are psychology-based and aims to:
+* Motivate inmates to change and
-(2) Work on their negative thinking patterns that leads to their offending. <br> These programmes also provide opportunities for offenders to practice and enhance their ability to communicate with others better and manage their emotions, so that they can work towards a live free from drugs and crime.
+* Work on their negative thinking patterns that led to their offending.

+These programmes also provide opportunities for inmates to practice and enhance their ability to communicate with others and manage their emotions, so that they can work towards a life free from drugs and crime.

+The development of our psychology-based correctional programmes (PCPs) are guided by:
+* (1) Research on the needs of our inmates
+* (2) Established rehabilitation frameworks
-The development of our psychology-based correctional programmes (PCPs) are guided by: <br> (1) Research on the needs of our offenders, <br>(2) Established rehabilitation frameworks, and <br>(3) Best practices from overseas correctional programmes. <br>Specifically, our programmes are guided by the Risk-Need-Responsivity (RNR) model, the Good Lives Model (GLM) and the Desistance Approach.
-For specific populations such as the women and youth, relevant intervention strategies are incorporated in the programmes to meet their unique needs.
+* (3) Best practices from overseas correctional programmes Specifically, our programmes are guided by the ( to link to specific research) Risk-Need-Responsivity (RNR) model, the Good Lives Model (GLM) and the Desistance Approach.
+For specific populations such as women and youth, relevant intervention strategies are incorporated in the programmes to meet their unique needs.

 <ul class="jekyllcodex_accordion">
   <li>